floragunncom/search-guard-kibana-plugin/README.md

 For Kibana 7.x and 6.x it also provides a configuration GUI for Search Guard.

+## Commercial use

+This software is licensed under the Apache2 license and can be used freely also for commercial purposes.
+Some features may require the [Search Guard Enterprise Edition](https://search-guard.com/licensing/) or above to function.

 ## Installation

 Download the release matching your Kibana installation, and install it like any other Kibana plugin: